42atomys/mc-advancements-reloaded/README.md

 # Known Issues

 - The mod may not work correctly with other mods that modify the advancements screen.
-- The setting menu cause crashes on Forge (works on NeoForge) due to not released ClothConfig on Forge yet.

 # Not Implemented Yet